 - Sunscreen – Even if you are under a tent, sunscreen is always a smart idea when you are spending extended periods outside.
 Of course, I’m always a little more into the natural sunscreens.

 - Essential oil.
 This one is more for you as the therapist than anything else.
 When you get that particularly smelly client, put a dab of your favorite oil under your nose, and voila the BO is no longer a distraction.

 - And lots of water.

-These type of events are reward to work at, they create great marketing opportunities, and help push you outside your comfort zone.
+Working at these type of events is rewarding, they create great marketing opportunities, and help push you outside your comfort zone.
 Check out what events are going on in your area to get plugged into this fast-paced, stimulating work.